Lesson 47: Minor Keys, Part 2 — Melodic Minor and Modal Mixture

 Telemann: Sonata in D minor (complete)

-When you can play melodic minor in two keys and recognise modal mixture in a piece you have not seen before, move on to Lesson 48 — the start of the ornament-and-repertoire half of upper intermediate.
+When you can play melodic minor in two keys and recognise modal mixture in a piece you have not seen before, move on to Lesson 48.